charmoniumQ/thesis/prelim_text/README.md

 - left=1.5in
 - right=1.5in
 number-sections: true
+colorlinks: true
+link-citations: true
 ---

 # Problem

-Reproducibility of scientific experiments is important for three reasons:
+Reproducibility is essential to scientific experiments for three reasons:

-1. The scientific community corrects false claims by applying scrutiny to each others' experiments.
+1. The scientific community corrects false claims by scrutinizing.
-   Scrutinizing an experiment often includes reproducing it.
+   Scurtinizing an experiment often involves reproducing it, possibly with novel parameters.
-   Therefore, reproducible experiments may be thoroughly scrutinized.
+   A reproducible experiments is easier to scrutinize, and therefore more likely to be correct, all else equal.

 2. Science works by building off of the work of others.
-   Often in extending anothers work, one needs to execute a modified version of their experiment.
+   Extending one's work requires executing a modified version of their experiment.
    If reproducing the same experiment is difficult, one would expect executing an extended version to be even more so.
    Therefore, reproducible experiments may be easier to extend.

-3. The end-goal for some science is to be applied in engineering applications.
+3. Scientific research aims to impact practice.
-   Applying a novel technique on new data involves reproducing a part of the experiment which established the novel technique.
+   Applying a novel technique to new data involves reproducing a part of the experiment that established the novel technique.
    Therefore, reproducible experiments may be easier to apply in practice.

 <!-- TODO
 Popper defined reproducibility as a criterion for distinguishing between science and pseudoscience (Hill, 2019 in https://arxiv.org/pdf/2402.07530).
-\-->
+-->

-Reproducibility also has costs, primarily in human labor needed to explain the experiment beyond that which would be needed to merely disseminate the results.
+Reproducibility also has costs, primarily in human labor needed to explain the experiment beyond that needed to disseminate the results.
 Working scientists balance the cost of reproducibility with the benefits to society or to themselves.

-In real-world experiments, there are an infinitude of possible factors that must be controlled to find the desired result; it would be unfathomable that two instantiations of an experiment could give exactly identical results.
+In real-world experiments, an infinitude of possible factors must be controlled to find the desired result; it would be unfathomable that two instantiations of an experiment could give identical results.
-In contrast, for computational science experiments (from here on, **CS Exp**) on digital computers, while there are still many factors to be controlled, perfect reproduction is quite fathomable.
+In contrast, for computational science experiments (from here on, **CS Exp**) on digital computers, while there are still many factors to control, perfect reproduction is quite fathomable.
-Despite this apparent advantage, CS Exps on digital computers still suffer low rates of reproducibility.
+Despite this apparent advantage, CS Exps on digital computers still suffer low reproducibility rates.

 ![Effort-vs-reproducibility tradeoff curve in the status quo and with reproducibility tools](./plot0.pdf){#fig:effort width=50%}

 The status quo will not change simply by arguing for reproducibility; those arguments are widely known are already taken into account by the efficient market.
-Nor do I have the power to change incentives in science funding policy.
+Nor do the authors have the power to change incentives in science funding policy unilaterally.
-However, by reducing the cost of reproducibility, scientists may produce more reproducible experiments with the same effort ([@fig:effort]).
+However, by reducing the cost of reproducibility, scientists may achieve greater reproducible with the same effort ([@fig:effort]).
 Reducing the cost is a technical problem this work attempts to solve.

-For the purposes of this work, "computational scientist" (from here on, **CS**) should be construed broadly, as anyone who uses research software to carry out some investigation.
+For this work, "computational scientist" (from here on, **CS**) should be construed broadly: anyone who uses research software in the process of inquiry.
-The term includes people who use research software for data analytics and for simulations, so long as scrutinizability, extensibility, and applicability are motivators.
+The term includes people who use research software for data analytics and simulations, so long as scrutinizability, extensibility, and applicability are motivators.
 The term applies to professors in academia as well as analysts in a national lab.

 # Background

-There have been conflicting sets of definitions for the terms *reproducibility* [@plesserReproducibilityVsReplicability2018].
+There have been conflicting sets of definitions for the term *reproducibility* [@plesserReproducibilityVsReplicability2018].
-In this work we will use the Association for Computing Machinery (from here on, **ACM**) definition, if unspecified, although we will discuss the other definitions in the prior work section.
+In this work, we use the Association for Computing Machinery (from here on, **ACM**) definition, if unspecified, although we discuss the other definitions in the prior work section.
 The ACM gave a compatible definition,

 > **Reproducibility**:
 > (different team, same experimental setup)
 > The measurement can be obtained with stated precision by a different team using the same measurement procedure, the same measuring system, under the same operating conditions, in the same or a different location on multiple trials.
 >
-> \--- [@acminc.staffArtiftReviewBadging2020]
+> --- [@acminc.staffArtifactReviewBadging2020]

-This is opposed to **repeatability** (same team, same experimental setup) and **replicability** (different team, different experimental setup).
+Reproducibility contrasts with **repeatability** (same team, same experimental setup) and **replicability** (different team, different experimental setup).

-The ACM definition references more useful auxiliary terms, such as measurement procedure, operating conditions, stated precision, etc., so we will use that one for this work.
+The ACM definition references more useful auxiliary terms, such as measurement procedure, operating conditions, and stated precision, so we use that for this work.

 Naïvely, every CSE would be "reproducible", since there is some, possibly unknown, set of conditions under which another team can make the measurement; i.e., "make your environment bit-wise the same as ours".
-To prevent the definition from being vacuous, we will only consider *explicitly stated* operating conditions.
+To prevent the definition from being vacuous, we only consider *explicitly stated* operating conditions.

 <!-- TODO: